ritaturk/xenko-docs/GUIDELINES.md

 The purpose of tutorials is to accompany users through the creation of a game component.
 Each tutorial starts from a initial state (most of the time an empty game) and ends to a final state (mini game or game component completed).
-A page should be create for each main step of the final realization.
+A page should be created for each main step of the final realization.
 Pages should be ordered chronologically and next pages should start exactly were previous pages stop.
 A folder should be created for each tutorial.